sashwattanay/BBH-PN-Toolkit/README.md

 - Extract the zip file
 - There is a directory 'BBHpnToolkit' inside 'BBH-PN-Toolkit'.
-- Move the 'BBHpnToolkit' directory into your Mathematica applications directory (~/Library/Mathematica/Applications on Mac OS, ~/.Mathematica/Applications on Linux)
+- Move the 'BBHpnToolkit' directory into your Mathematica applications directory

+Linux:
+   - for all users (requires root priviledges): /usr/share/Mathematica/Applications/
+   - for one user: $HOME/.Mathematica/Applications/
+Mac OS:
+   - for all users (requires root priviledges): /Library/Mathematica/Applications/
+   - for one user: /Users/<user>/Library/Mathematica/Applications/
+MSWindows:
+   - for all users: C:\Program Files\Wolfram Research\Mathematica\<version>\AddOns\Applications\
+   - for one user: C:\Users\<user>\AppData\Roaming\Mathematica\Applications\

-- Watch the YouTube video which shows how to install the package
+- Now watch this YouTube video which shows how to install the package (to be added)